ewertonbn/ewertonbn/README.md

 Passionate about technology, diving into the Javascript universe.
 I like to learn new things and share knowledge.
 <br><br>

-:dart: In search of Full Stack and the next level
+:dart: In search of Full Stack and the next level.

 ⚡ Graduated in Information Systems, acting as web developer.